Group Advising and Departmental Meetings

 - Historical Performance majors should attend the session most related to their instrument.

 During Orientation, conservatory and double-degree students will receive group, divisional, and individual advising and registration information throughout the week.

-Following initial Orientation and scheduling, conservatory and double-degree students are required to meet individually with their conservatory advisor(s) each semester during advising week.
+Following initial Orientation and scheduling, conservatory and double-degree students are required to meet individually with their conservatory advisor(s) each semester during advising.

 Conservatory and double-degree students will receive a RAP (Registration Alternate Pin) number each semester in order to log into registration.
 Students with more than one advisor will receive only part of their 6-digit RAP number from each advisor.
 The full RAP number is required for registration each semester.